Academic Catalogs

 Writing Assistance Center

 The Writing Assistance Center offers workshops, tutoring, and a Writing Lab to help students with their writing assignments in all classes.
-Tutoring appointments and workshops can be reserved online by opting into our Canvas page.
+Tutoring appointments can be reserved online by opting into our Canvas page.
 Students have unlimited access to the lab on a walk-in basis.

 Math Assistance Lab